sawyerwatts/Checklists/featureHygiene.md

 - [ ] What is the context and goal for this feature?
 - [ ] Define the broad error handling strategy
-    - [ ] When in doubt, choose the option that makes it easy to operate/remediate (like just rerunning)
+    - [ ] When in doubt, make it as idempotent as possible, push the point of no return as late as possible, and choose the option that makes it easy to operate/remediate (like just rerunning)
     - [ ] Do partial failures exist?
     - [ ] Do we care to destinguish errors between repeatable business errors, repeatable IT errors, and/or one-off/transient (IT) errors (AKA network issues)?